 Palomeque holds a dual bachelor’s degree in Journalism, Communications and Film Studies from the Universidad Carlos III de Madrid, an MA in Luso-Brazilian Studies from the University of Texas at Austin, and a PhD in Spanish and Latin American Studies from Princeton University.

 Geri Summerville, MSW, LSW

-Geri Summerville teaches MSSP 629: Research and Evaluation Design in the MSSP program and is the MSSP Internship Coordinator.
+Geri Summerville teaches MSSP 629: Research and Evaluation Design in the MSSP program.
 She consults with foundations and nonprofits in the areas of strategic planning, capacity building, program development, evaluation, and scale.
 Over the past several years, Ms. Summerville has facilitated the business plan competition for the Social Impact Exchange, which is a national association dedicated to building a capital marketplace that scales proven social programs.
 She has more than 15 years of senior management experience and as Executive Vice President for Public/Private Ventures, she worked closely with local, state, and federal governments advocating for the creation of policies that would promote, fund, and sustain evidence-based practice.
 Her areas of expertise are home visiting, maternal/child health, teen pregnancy prevention, mentoring, and after-school programming.
 Ms. Summerville has written several publications that inform both policy and practice, including: Copy That: Guidelines for Replicating Programs to Prevent Teen Pregnancy; Laying a Solid Foundation: Strategies for Effective Program Replication; Growing What Works: Lessons Learned from Pennsylvania Nurse Family Partnership Initiative; and The Power of Plain Talk: Exploring One Program’s Influence on the Adolescent Reproductive Health Field.
 See these pieces at (www.issuelab.org).